Topological invariance of Liouville structures for taut foliations and Anosov flows: Introduction

-One key technical step (see~\Cref{thmintrobeta:approx} below) is to approximate a $C^0$-equivalence between $C^1$-foliations by diffeomorphisms with control on the `distortion' of the tangent planes of the foliations.
+\paragraph{New constructions of partially hyperbolic systems.} One key technical step (see~\Cref{thmintrobeta:approx} below) is to approximate a $C^0$-conjugation between $C^1$-foliations by diffeomorphisms with control on the `distortion' of the tangent planes of the foliations.
 A byproduct of this approximation scheme is a construction of new examples of \emph{partially hyperbolic systems} in dimension $3$, which in turn concludes an ongoing program to establish a topological classification of transitive partially hyperbolic diffeomorphisms in dimension $3$.
-The construction of these examples, featuring the first instances of anomalous partially hyperbolic diffeomorphisms isotopic to the identity (the so called \emph{double translations}) appears in an appendix to this paper, which is written by Barthelm\'{e}, Fenley, and Potrie.
+The construction of these examples, featuring the first instances of anomalous partially hyperbolic diffeomorphisms isotopic to the identity (the so-called \emph{double translations}) appears in an appendix to this paper, which is written by Barthelm\'{e}, Fenley, and Potrie.